leaysgur/slides/docs/skyway_ug_tokyo-6/index.md

 ---

-## そこさえなんとかすれば
+## If you cope with it

 ![bg right contain](./img/firefox.png)

-- Firefoxでもinternalsできる🦊
+- `webrtc-internals` can run on Firefox🦊
-- というか、`getStats()`したデータさえあれば
+- Or rather, if you have `getStats()`...
-  - Safariでも
+  - With Safari
-  - ネイティブアプリのSDKでも
+  - With Native SDKs
-- ブラウザ差異は依然としてすごいけど・・
+  - or...!

 ---

-# まとめ
+# Summary

 ---

-## 便利
+## The `chrome://webrtc-internals` is

-- `chrome://webrtc-internals`は便利
+- Usefull
-- ただのWebページだが、ただのWebページではなかった
+- Just a web page, but special page
-- オレオレStatsViewerを作るときはぜひ参考にしよう
+- Should help when making my own stats viewer

 ---

-## `getStats()`それ自体について
+## About `getStats()` itself

-- ブラウザの互換性はお察し
+- Compatibility issues are still there...
-  - このネタだけで何回か登壇できる
+  - I can talk several times with just that
-- 気になる方はあとでお話しましょう🍻
+- Let's talk later if you interested🍻

 ---